Types of Head Trauma

 The brain is responsible for directing voluntary movement as well as involuntary actions such as breathing or the heart’s beating.
 Additionally, this is the source of sensory interpretation and thought, and your brain is what gives you your sense of self.
 Thus, injuries to the brain can cause a wide variety of symptoms, affecting virtually all aspects of a person’s life.

 There are two main types of head trauma, closed and open injuries, both of which can damage your brain.
 Sadly, these injuries often result from workplace injuries like slips and falls or falling objects.
 If you have suffered head trauma while on the job, you may be entitled to worker’s compensation to help you with your recovery.
-To discuss your case, contact a Raleigh workers’ comp attorney from the Law Office of Sam Scudder today at 919-851-3311.
+To discuss your case, contact a Morehead City workers’ comp attorney from the Law Office of Sam Scudder today at 919-851-3311.

 Open Head Wounds